Wait times to receive Social Security disability benefit decisions reach new high

 Applicants receive no monetary assistance from the SSA during the application process.
 They can also be disqualified for earning any amount above what the SSA calls substantial gainful activity.
 In 2021, that was about $160 per month above the poverty line[2].

-After waiting seven months for an initial decision, an estimated three out of five applicants will be denied benefits[3].
+After waiting over seven months for an initial decision, an estimated three out of five applicants will be denied benefits[3].
 If the applicant decides to appeal the decision, a process that ultimately has a 48% success rate, they could wait additional months or years before a final decision is reached.
 Research has found that applicants are increasingly likely to begin using SNAP benefits (formerly “food stamps”) the longer they wait.
 An estimated 8,000 applicants file for bankruptcy and 10,000 die each year while awaiting a decision[4] on their disability benefit application.

 Are disability benefit decisions taking longer because there are more applications?

 Like so many things, it appears at first glance that the increased wait time is likely attributable to the COVID-19 pandemic.
-In March 2020, Disability Determination Services (DDS) offices, which judges each applicant’s eligibility, temporarily shut down.
+In March 2020, Disability Determination Services (DDS) offices, which judge each applicant’s eligibility, temporarily shut down.
 But the processing of initial applications resumed remotely shortly thereafter.

 People are submitting fewer new disability benefit applications each month, but pending cases have increased